microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 ## First Example
 ---------------------------------------

-To start with something simple we'll take the piece of data we generated with the API tutorial: [API Simple Requests](/docs/2/technical/api/simple-requests/#2-write-data).
+To start with something simple we'll take the piece of data we generated with the API tutorial: [API Share API](/docs/2/technical/api/share-api/#2-write-data).

 {% highlight javascript %}